SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 2. Open the folder which contains your incident-management application.

-3. In the root folder create a file `.gitignore`.
-To it add the following.
-If your project already has a .gitignore file, ensure that the following is mentioned in it.
+3. Navigate to the project's root folder and create a new file `.gitignore`.

+4. Add the following code snippet to it
     ```
     node_modules/
     package-lock.json